Skip to main content

 The human foot consists of 26 bones.
 The navicular bone is one of them, connecting the ankle to the midfoot and forefoot bones.
 It plays a significant role in forming the arch that supports walking.

-You’re likely to experience navicular bone pain in your entire foot, especially the midfoot.
-Luckily, the condition can be easily treated through some conventional and orthobiologic methods.
+You’ll likely experience navicular bone pain in your entire foot, especially the midfoot.
+Luckily, conventional and orthobiologic methods can quickly treat the condition.

 The Anatomy of the Navicular Bone